kyasuda2003/docwaza/README.md

 I maintain/write the test class in the effort to supporting the openoffice 4.x which's of personal interests. it's passed my test.
 You're welcomed to use it at your own risk.

+You're much welcomed to create an issue as I tend to work swiftly to resolve it.
 I'll answer any questions on a daily basis.